-Level 1 is offered in weekend hybrid format for the 2024-2025 academic year.
-This training consists of live interactive weekend sessions on Zoom (Friday - Saturday) and a 6-day inperson intensive at Mountain Home Studio in Kentfield, California.
-Weekend sessions take place monthly from October 2024 - April 2025 and June - September 2025.
-The in-person intensive is held in May 2025.
+The Weekend format of the Level 1 training consists of live interactive weekend sessions on Zoom (Friday - Saturday) and a 6-day in-person intensive at Mountain Home Studio in Kentfield, California.
+Weekend sessions take place monthly from October 2025 - April 2026 and June - September 2026.
+The in-person intensive is held in May 2026.
 An additional 3-hour online 'Tech Prep' session takes place in July/August to help students prepare for their Self Portrait Performances on Zoom.